skdhinsa/Starling-Challenge-Roundup/README.md

 - Dockerize the application
 - Add a database connection to hold the 'transactionUid' for everytime transaction in a given week are rounded up and swept into a Savings goal.
 To keep track of each sweep.
 - A more secure way of storing the bearerToken or add it as a parameter for the /roundup API.
-- Further improvements can be made based on this application based on the questions on the requirements found below.
-- Error messages and exceptions inclusion
+- Improve upon error handling and exceptions inclusion
 - Inject the public API URLs in a better fashion - either a different class, in application.properties, using URI component builder.
 - Validation for the dates passed in the request to ensure they are a week apart.
 - Have OpenAPI Specification for this endpoint
 - Consider implementation of circuit breaker pattern - due to dependency on multiple external APIs (or microservices in the actual infrastructure)
+- The addition of integration tests.

 ## Requirement Questions:
 * On requirement to create a new savings goal: to create a new savings goal for every single round-up?